MatthiasArenSchrock/ShrinkWrap/README.md

 ### File Compression CLI
 `java SchubsH <filename> [<filename2>]... | <glob pattern>`
-<br>This will compress the given file <filename> or globbed files, producing Huffman-encoded <filename>.hh for each file in the original file(s)' directory
+<br>This will compress the given file <filename> or globbed files, producing Huffman-encoded <filename>.hh for each file in the input files

 `java SchubsL <filename> [<filename2>]... | <glob pattern>`
-<br>This will compress the given file <filename> or globbed files, producing LZW-encoded <filename>.ll for each file in the original file(s)' directory
+<br>This will compress the given file <filename> or globbed files, producing LZW-encoded <filename>.ll for each file in the input files

 To uncompress: `java Deschubs <filename>.hh|ll | <glob pattern>.hh|.ll`